Step 1: Assess the damage

 The cost of professional help varies.
 An initial investigation can cost around $1500 for an expert to test the site and find the cause of the mould and write a plan for removal of mould.
 After that, it's a question of the extent of the problem.

 Actual removal of mould can range from $2000 to $90,000, depending on the contamination level and size of the property.
 Mould removalists need to be certified, have the right equipment, get special training, maintain a high level of fitness and have the ability to sustain thermal stress.
 They're not just cleaners, so their hourly rate can be $80–110.

-Building ventilation is vital in homes.
+- Ventilate your home.
 Inadequate ventilation is one of the main reasons homes become vulnerable to mould growth.
 When the air stops moving, you can get a build-up of humidity and moisture in those areas.

 - Avoid air drying clothes indoors, especially without adequate ventilation.